JerryIshihara/Java_Mobile_App--CSC207/README.md

 7. undo: user can undo the move he just made.
 8. time counting: the game shows time counting.

-relevant class:
-GameActivity: The game activity.
-SlidingtileSelectSizeActivity:
-StartingActivity: The initial activity for the sliding puzzle tile game.
-CustomAdapter:
-MovementController:
-SlidingTileActivityController:
-GameDataBaseAdapter:
-Board:The sliding tiles board.
-BoardManager: Manage a board, including swapping tiles, checking for a win, and managing taps.
-Tile: A Tile in a sliding tiles puzzle.

 ## Functionality of Sudoku
 1. Start new game: start a new sliding tile game.
 2. load saved game: load the previous saved game.